FAQ

 What is Storybloq?

-No. Storybloq sits on top of Claude Code.
-You keep using Claude Code exactly as you do now.
+No. Storybloq sits on top of Claude Code or Codex.
+You keep using your client exactly as you do now.
 Storybloq adds structured project state and a visual dashboard so your sessions build on each other instead of starting from scratch.

 How do I install it?

-Run npm install -g @storybloq/storybloq, then storybloq setup-skill.
-That installs the CLI, registers the MCP server with Claude Code, and sets up the /story command.
-The Mac app is a separate download from the website.
+Run npm install -g @storybloq/storybloq@latest, then storybloq setup --client all.
+That installs the CLI, registers the MCP server with Claude Code and Codex, and sets up the Storybloq skill.
+To upgrade later, re-run the same two commands. @latest pulls the newest version and setup re-syncs the skill files and hook entries.
+The Mac app is a separate App Store download.

 Where does my data live?